Festival of Speed is our longest-standing Motorsport event, starting in 1993 when it opened to 25,00 people. We were expecting 2000!

 From £149 per person

-Master powerslides, drifts, J-Turns and much more with our exhilarating Spin & Slide experience.
+Master powerslides, drifts and J-Turns with our exhilarating Spin & Slide experience.

-Get behind the wheel of the latest BMW 220i M Sport Automatic. offers exceptional handling, dynamic acceleration, and cutting-edge technology.
+Get behind the wheel of the latest BMW 230i M Sport Automatic.
+This Car is powered by a 2.0L Turbo Charged four cylinder engine, developing 255BHP with 295 LB-FT of Torque.
+This offers exceptional handling and dynamic acceleration mixed with cutting-edge technology.

 Our expert instructors will guide you through every challenge, providing tailored advice and techniques to improve your off-road driving.